OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Assignment.md

 * **Topic:**

-  Via Topic you will find the topic's title, which can be edited by the person responsible.
+  Via Topic you will find the topics title, which can be edited by the person responsible.

 * **In charge:**